Dartmoor Explorations

-This post is an exploration of three Tin Blowing Houses upstream from Merrivale Bridge.
-The Lower and Middle Blowing Houses are on the Eastern side of the River Walkham, whilst the Upper Blowing House is on the Western side.
-I make due reference to the excellent Jeremy Butler Dartmoor Atlas of Antiquities, Volume 2 (The North), first published in 1991, which provides an excellent background and lovely sketches of the three Blowing Houses.
+This post is an exploration of two Tin Blowing Houses upstream from Merrivale Bridge on the East Bank, which are known as the Lower and Middle Blowing Houses.
+There is a third Mill known as the Upper Blowing House which is on the Western side of the river and is the subject of its own post.
+The author makes due reference to the excellent Jeremy Butler Dartmoor Atlas of Antiquities, Volume 2 (The North), first published in 1991, which provides an excellent background and lovely sketches of the two Blowing Houses, covered here.

 Plan of the Lower Blowing House.
 Sketch adapted from the Jeremy Butler version.
 This Blowing House can be found at SX55258 75349 approx 300m north of Merrivale Bridge.